Newspaper Page Text

 New York And

-Chicago Life |
+Chicago Life

-Dr. J. Pius Barbour, pastor of
+Dr J Pius Barbour, pastor of

-Temple Baptist Church, who has
+Temple B.iplut Church, who has

 made three trips to New York and

-two to Chicago of at least three
+Ivo to Chicago of at least three

-weeks duration cach returned yes
+weeks duration each returned yes

 terday all aglow over the South

-Side of Chicago.
-Dr. Barbour has
+Side of Chicago, Dr Barbour has

-‘been a Harlem fan but returned
+been a Harlem fan but returned

 this time a confirmed South Side

-Chicago bhooster.
-Rev. Barbour
+Chicago booster Rev. Barbour

-said in part: the Negroes of Chica
+said in part the Negroes of Chica

-go appear to be more infelligent
+go appear to be more intelligent

 and aggressive than the Negroes